coolya/mbeddr.arduino/Readme.md

 The `mbeddr.arduino` repository contains tow parts:

 The first one is `mbeddr.arduino` itself which is a MPS plug-in that is using mbeddr.
 This plugin can be build two ways, directly from the MPS IDE or with `ant` from the command line.

 #### Building the plug-in with MPS

 Open `mbeddr.arduino.mpr` from the root of the repository with MPS.
 If you are using mbeddr build from source you need to add a extra library to the project.
 To do so navigate to `File->Settings`, then select `Project Librariess` and add a new library named `mbeddr.core` that point to your mbeddr `code` directory **not** the mbeddr.ardunio directory.
 Now you can build the solution.

 #### Building the plug-in with ant

 This is the preferred way to build when you are using mbeddr [build from source](http://logv.ws/b/2013/04/27/installing-mbeddr-on-ubuntu-13-04/).
 First you need the `build.properties` file.
 You can used the skeleton `build.properties.example` in the root directory of the repository to create your own.

-If should look like this:

-	mps.home=/path/to/mps
-	mps.platform.caches=/path/to/cache
-	mbeddr.github.core.home=/path/to/mbeddr.core/root
+There is a `build.properties.examples`file which you can use as a blueprint.

-Once you have done this you can run `ant` in the root of the repository and it should build fine.
+Once you have done this you can run `ant build-arduino` in the root of the repository and it should build fine.

 #### Building the support library